 Based on what she’d told me about her situation, I’d kept urging, coaching, nudging her to not succumb to cutting off the communication.
-Even though he wasn’t a monster, he was a bit of a jerk: on the immature side, entitled, bitter about the divorce, tending to act out – as in not answer calls, show up late, or not stick to the arrangements around the passing off on the visitations.
+Even though he wasn’t a monster, he was a bit of a jerk: on the immature side, entitled, bitter about the divorce, tending to act out – as in not answer calls, show up late, or not stick to the arrangements around the passing off of the kids on the visitations.

 For a while there she really felt as if he took pleasure in driving her crazy.

-But our sessions helped her do what she did already know was the right thing, which was to keep connected, keep communicating, keep expecting him to behave like a responsible adult trying to be a good dad.
+But our sessions helped her do what she did, already know was the right thing, which was to keep connected, keep communicating, keep expecting him to behave like a responsible adult trying to be a good dad.

 Yes, occasionally you do have to be pointed with the feedback and set limits, but otherwise you’ve got to bob and weave because, guess what, the kids love their Dad, and any piece of him they could get was what they wanted and needed – and they wouldn’t understand why mom would draw a line that excludes Dad.